IIIF/website/source/event/2024/canberra/index.md

     link: '{{ site.root_url }}/event/'
 ---

-The IIIF Consortium and the The National Film and Sound Archive are organizing a series of IIIF events alongside the AI4LAM [Fantastic Futures](https://www.nfsa.gov.au/fantastic-futures-canberra-2024-artificial-intelligence-libraries-archives-and-museums) conference.
+The IIIF Consortium and the The National Film and Sound Archive (NFSA) are organizing a series of IIIF events alongside the AI4LAM [Fantastic Futures](https://www.nfsa.gov.au/fantastic-futures-canberra-2024-artificial-intelligence-libraries-archives-and-museums) conference. **The Showcase and Workshops are free with a paid registration for the Fantastic Futures Conference.
+You must be a registered attendee of FF24 to attend.**

 ## Showcase